Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 ### Clean up
-Use `cleanup.py` script from HybPiper to remove thousands of unnecessary files, mainly the output of SPAdes assembler.
+Use `HybPiper/cleanup.py` script to remove thousands of unnecessary files, mainly the output of SPAdes assembler.
 There is a file number limit on Hydra cluster for each user, so this job needs to be done regularly.

 ```
 # /bin/sh